fauzif13/Fauzif/index.md

 ## TUGAS GIS

-Fauzi Fadlurahman Fakultas Sains dan Teknologi Jurusan Sistem Informasi Angkatan 2016
+Fauzi Fadlurahman Merupakan Mahasiswa UIN SUSKA Riau Fakultas Sains dan Teknologi Jurusan Sistem Informasi Angkatan 2016

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for